Ensuring Business Case Results of an IT Transition

 A Case Study

 After spending two years working with multiple third parties to build a sophisticated suite of applications for their core delivery operations and customer service, our client, the CIO of a major North American oil and gas pipelines company, faced immense growth in the complexity, criticality, and number of applications being supported by IT.
-In preparation for the new platform coming online, our client needed an application support solution that would ensure the quality of the ongoing support for the newly developed platform; provide access to key skills; enable resource elasticity through on-demand capacity; deliver cost predictability; and go live prior to the critical launch date of the new platform.
+In preparation for an IT transition to a new platform, our client needed an application support solution that would ensure the quality of the ongoing support for the newly developed platform; provide access to key skills; enable resource elasticity through on-demand capacity; deliver cost predictability; and go live prior to the critical launch date of the new platform.

 Everest Group led the effort to define the value proposition and capture value, approaching it in three phases.

 In this phase, we framed the challenge – by working with our client’s business and IT leaders to develop a detailed understanding of the as-is environment, the to-be environment, and the associated risks and issues.
 We defined alternatives and an optimal strategy to meet their need, based on a fixed pool of application development resources, pre-negotiated optional elasticity – and flexibility to adapt the pool with business fluctuations.
 We also developed a business case based on market comparables.

 We conducted a competitive process, rapidly narrowed viable candidates, and negotiated an agreement based on pricing and service level mechanism best practices.

 Phase 3: Transition to capture value